Quetzaly88/Surfing-and-Wellness/README.md

 - Adapt the correct picture sizes to the assets.
 - Media query was difficult to adapt aflet I was done with most of the project.
 - Pressure made me make misstakes but at the end I solved them.

-Validator Testing
-HTML
-No errors were returned when passing through the official W3C validator CSS
-No errors were found when passing through the official (Jigsaw) validator

 Deployment